kaylezy/Pluralsight-clone/README.md

 # Pluralsight-clone

-A Pluralsightclone project giving by Mentor Mary in the ongoing GADS program
+A Pluralsightclone project giving by Mentor Mary Obiagba in the ongoing GADS program